samueleffiongjacob/samueleffiongjacob/README.md

 - 👀 I’m interested in developing new Technologies
 - 🌱 I’m A DevOps & FullStack Software Engineer | Network Engineer | Data Scientist, Analyst & Researcher | Movie Actor | Sound, Media & Product Engineer | ICT consultant.
 - 💞️ I’m looking to collaborate with u on your project ...
+- You can follow me on any of my social media handles below
+- Email me also below

 <table>
   <thead>